nepada/form-renderer/README.md

 2) It adds `btn btn-secondary` classes to the control prototype of every `Button` control, unless it already has `btn` class set.
 3) Changes `type` option on all `Checkbox`, `CheckboxList`, `RadioList` controls setup to be rendered as toggle buttons from `checkbox`/`radio` to `togglebutton`/`togglebuttonlist`.
 4) Changes `type` option on all `CheckboxList` controls from `checkbox` to `checkboxlist`.
+5) When floating labels are enabled, it sets boolean `floatingLabel` option (unless already set) on all controls to indicate whether the floating label should be rendered.

 You can change the default renderer configuration from your `config.neon`:
 ```yaml